-2. Garmin Approach S10 – best affordable golf GPS Watch
+2. Garmin Approach S12 – best affordable golf GPS Watch

-If you’re looking for a no-frills golf watch that will give you the yardages you need, and keep track of your scores, then the Garmin Approach S10 should be your choice.
+If you’re looking for an affordable golf GPS watch that includes all essentials to keep track of your scores whilst gaining yardage, the Garmin Approach S12 should be at the top of your shortlist.

 3. Sky Caddie LX5 – best mid range golf GPS watch